 The Business Registration Tax affects most businesses in West Virginia.
 By statute, each location of a business subject to the tax must obtain a business registration certificate from the State Tax Department before beginning business in the State.
-The tax is assessed biennially at a set fee of \$30 per business location.
+The tax is a set fee of \$30 per business location.
+The business registration is permanent, but subject to revocation or suspension for cause.
 In addition, businesses that desire to sell sparklers and novelties defined in W. Va.
 Code §29-3-23 will be charged a "Sparkler and Novelty Registration Fee" of \$15 per year.
-The Sparklers and Novelty Registration Certificate expires on June 30th, regardless of when the certificate was issued.
+The Sparklers and Novelty Registration Certificate expires on June 30, regardless of when the certificate was issued.
 Business Registration Tax expenditures include activities excluded from the definition of business, activities exempt from registration, activities not required to obtain a registration certificate and activities exempt from payment of the tax.
 There are no expenditures for sparkler or novelty registration.